Things to Do in Waikiki

 Situated along the apex of Waikiki’s graceful arc, The Royal Hawaiian, a Luxury Collection Resort offers guests unlimited options for water and beach activities.
 From parasailing to catamaran cruises and surfing and snorkeling, the beach always beckons.
 And just steps from the sand, a thrilling variety of world-class shopping, restaurants, and cultural events await your discovery.

-For more information, email our concierge team directly at RoyalHawaiian-Concierge@pleasant.net.
+For more information, email our concierge team directly at RoyalHawaiian-Concierge@pleasant.net or book your activities online below (powered by Pleasant Holidays).

 Located on the most coveted spot of the famous Waikiki Beach, The Royal Hawaiian offers unparalleled access and a wide variety of activities and services to guests of the hotel.